IAm-Ky229/CPRE288/README.md

 More communication with UART / PuTTy.
 Send characters from the Roomba to the computer, and display them in the PuTTy terminal.

 ###### Lab 6
+Convert an analog signal to a digital signal.
+Calibrate an IR sensor by taking measurments and plotting data to find the pattern in distance measurment.